Shreya-Niphade/HR-Dashboard-using-Power-BI/README.md

 # HR-Dashboard-using-Power-BI

-Had a basic tounchdown to Power BI
+Had a basic touchdown to Power BI

 What I learn: